 If you’re not already familiar with his work, Simon Sinek, a thought leader on "Why" delivered a TED talk and subsequent book which I consider as required reading to be a successful Project Manager.
 I suggest that upon completion of this article you immediately do the following two things:

 When you understand the “Why” for your project, and help others to understand it too, you will be one giant leap closer to delivery success.

-Until next time…Posted over 2 years ago
+Until next time…Posted almost 3 years ago